OPERATION OF THE ASTROLABE

 On the rete mark the altitude circle of the target on the proper

 side of the sky.
-Only an arc is needed, but make it generously long.
+Make thiws arc generously long.
+Interpolate between

-Interpolate between the altitude circles and make your arc concentric
+the altitude circles and make your arc concentric with them.

-Set the astrolabe to the second date and hour.
-Within the same
+Wait a few hours and Set the astrolabe to the new hour.

-Mark on the rete the second altitude arc for the target.
+Mark on the rete the new altitude arc.
+Only a short arc is needed

 Where the two arcs intersect is the location of the target.

-Place the regula over the intersection of arcs to read the
+Place the regula over the intersect of arcs to read the

 declination.

 The regula points to the RA on the mater.
-Count CCW from north.
+Ignore the number labels

-Find the height of an accessible point on the ground
+Find the height of a point of known distance away on the ground

 Assume the ground is level.

-Measure the altitude of the point like for measuring the altitude
+Measure the altitude of the point like for a target in the sky.

-Measure the standoff distance to the point along the ground.
+Measure the distance from you to the point along the ground.

 Solve

-The result is the height of the point above the ground.
+The result is the height of the point above the observer's eye.

-Find the height of a nonaccessible point on the ground
+Find the distance to a point of known height above the ground

 Assume the ground is level.

-Measure the altitude of the point like for measuring the altitude
+Measure the altitude of the point like for a target in the sky.

-On the dorsum place the alidade over the altimeter on the first
+On the dorsum read where the alidade crosses the altimeter scales

 Solve